peec/minibase-plugin-csrfprotection/README.md

 ## Configuration array:

-- store: By default it uses cookie, any other value will use SESSION.
+- store: `cookie` or `session`.
 Note SESSION must be started if session is used.
+I recommend using `cookie`.
 - token_name: the name of the token.
 Default is "csrfToken".